 The IAC features leaders from the following sectors and communities: commercial, industrial and manufacturing, transportation, low income consumers, energy generation and distribution, environmental protection, energy efficiency and renewable energy, local government, and academic institutions.
 Listed below is more detailed information on each IAC member.

-David Ismay, Undersecretary for Climate Change, Massachusetts Executive Office of Energy and Environmental Affairs
+Judy Chang, Undersecretary of Energy and Climate Solutions, Massachusetts Executive Office of Energy and Environmental Affairs

 Richard A. Dimino, President & CEO, A Better City